No Dogs Available

 What are “Dogs Like Spocky?”

 “Dogs Like Spocky” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Spocky, or Spock, was fostered by us for a month and then adopted into our home from the local shelter where he was born.
 He loves to sit by mommy while she cooks in the kitchen, as well enjoys to lick his human brothers in the living room.
 He is fond of beef sticks, rockfish, cheese and butter!!
 BIG THANKS to Embark that we are able to locate a sibling from the same litter successfully.
 For his 2nd birthday, Spock gets to celebrate with Kimi and Mia over a lovely family reunion!”